 Confusing?
 Yeah, just a bit – but it does seem likely that the notch-centric, Face ID-packing design is the way of the future for Apple, and it'll only be a matter of time before all of its phones scrap the old 16:9/Touch ID approach.
-Whether that will all happen this year remains to be seen, but we certainly expect some big developments from Apple this autumn.
+Whether that will all happen this year remains to be seen, but we certainly expect some big developments from Apple sooner this year.
 September is usually when we see these things, although the iPhone X didn't actually release until November last year.

 The OnePlus 6 is officially on the horizon.
 Also official?
 An iPhone X-like notch at the top of the display.
 You're looking at it!

 OnePlus boss Carl Pei shared that partial image of the new handset to The Verge, along with an explanation about how they're approaching the design.
 Love it or hate it, notches are becoming commonplace now.

 Quite likely, they'll stick to a 1080p panel to keep the phone more affordable than most flagships, although given the ₹37,999 price of the OnePlus 5T, they're inching closer and closer.
 Otherwise, we'll see a Snapdragon 845 chip inside with configurations up to 8GB RAM and 256GB internal storage, plus there will reportedly be a special Avengers: Infinity Waredition.